 No matter which commercial real estate valuation method you use, the calculation will only be as accurate as the information it’s built upon.
 And unfortunately, there’s a lot of stale CRE data out there.

-That was a key motivator behind our decision to build biproxi.
+That was a key motivator behind our decision to build Biproxi.
 The listing data you see here is vetted and continually updated.
 So you can make confident decisions without sifting through out-of-date or inaccurate information.
+Further, our data explorer tool provides investors and brokers alike with the data needed to make intelligent, accurate valuations.